With lower failure rates and a potentially longer life span, many people These days choose solid-state drives (SSDs) over mechanical hard drives.

 SSDs come in a few different shapes and sizes, and that can affect their speed, their storage capacities, and even their thermal output.

 SATA III: SATA III is the last evolution of an older connection option that works with both HDD and SSD.
 It was advantageous during the transition from HDD to SSD, as hard drive-compatible motherboards could then work with the new standard.
 It’s still the most common one used in modern SSDs but is by far the slowest at around 550MBps.
 It also involves a SATA cable connecting the drive to the motherboard, so it adds clutter.

 PCIe: The Peripheral Component Interconnect Express or PCI Express (PCIe) slot is typically used for graphics cards and add-in cards like USB ports and sound cards.
 However, there are now PCIe SSDs that can use all the additional bandwidth for exceedingly fast data transfers.

 NVMe: Non-Volatile Memory Express (NVMe) is the underlying interface that allows almost all PCI Express and M.2 SSDs to transfer data to and from the host system.
-When combined with either of those physical interfaces, it allows for the fastest speeds and is what you want if you are looking for the most capable of storage.
+When combined with either of those physical interfaces, it allows for the fastest speeds.
+This is what you want if you are looking for the most capable storage systems.

 - What is SATA?
 Here’s everything you need to know about it

 - Turbocharge your laptop by installing an SSD yourself